 It is how and why we work that fascinates me.
 Work is where we make or break ourselves—where we prove what we are made of.
 Where we strive to make something of our labor that has deep and lasting meaning.
 And, ideally, where we leave the world a little better than we found it.

-We start with a paycheck, but money alone does not constitute a good job.
+We may of necessity start with a paycheck, but money alone does not constitute a good job.
 I believe we want from work what we want from life: respect, dignity, fairness, opportunity—and more.

 - We want to be accountable for outcomes that stretch us, while using our unique talents and creativity to accomplish them.